sboerwinkle/conquerent/README.md

 Berserkers are quite dangerous; they move and attack slightly faster, can kill a Golem in one hit, and can push through a fatal wound long enough for one more hit.
 A well-placed Archer will still make short work of a Berserker, though.

+Exploders can push through a fatal wound long enough to close with the enemy, making them effective against Archers.
+When they do die, they will hit everything around them, including allies.

 ## Saves

 The game records all commands (except chat, and some other unimportant stuff) in a log.
 This also serves as the save system, since logs can be replayed.